sivy/monkinetic-2020-content/posts/2001-09-05-let-the-man-go-through.md

-Slug: let-the-man-go-through
+date: 2001-09-05
-Date: 2001-09-05
+slug: let-the-man-go-through
-Title: Let the Man Go Through
+title: Let the Man Go Through
-layout: post
+---

-<i>Some kind of verb.<br />
+_Some kind of verb.
-Some kind of moving thing.<br />
+Some kind of moving thing.
-Something unseen.<br />
+Something unseen.
-Some hand is motioning<br />
+Some hand is motioning
-to rise, to rise, to rise.<p>
+to rise, to rise, to rise.

-Soul Coughing, Super Bon Bon</p></i>
+_